ts1/BLEUnlock/README.md

 - Locks Mac when the specified device is away from Mac
 - Unlocks Mac for you when the device is near Mac, no need to enter password again
 - Optionally wakes from display sleep state
+- Optionally pauses/unpauses iTunes when you're away and back
 - Password is securely stored in Keychain
 - Uses Hardened Runtime and notarized by Apple ![](https://i.imgur.com/i9Rj44q.png)

 ## Requirements

-- Mac supporting Bluetooth 4.0 and up
+- Mac supporting Bluetooth 4.0 or later
-- macOS 10.13 (High Sierra) and up
+- macOS 10.13 (High Sierra) or later
-- iPhone 4s and up, Apple Watch (all), or other BLE device
+- iPhone 4s or later, Apple Watch (all), or other BLE device

 ## Installation